HOW HEALTHY IS YOUR LIVER?

 - Avoiding overuse of alcohol or drugs

-- Taking steps to avoid infection like Hepatitis (such as getting vaccinated) if you are at risk of this infection
+- Taking steps to avoid infections like Hepatitis (such as getting vaccinated) if you are at risk of this infection

 Do I Have Liver Disease?